Disentanglement as Identifiable Pushforward Factorisation: Conclusion

-Neural networks models are often considered too complex to explain, despite their increasingly widespread deployment in everyday applications.
-An improved theoretical understanding seems essential to safely take advantage of machine learning progress in potentially critical systems.
-Our work aims to be a useful step in that direction, providing novel insight into how a density decomposes over generative factors.
-Interestingly, our work shows that, regardless of the non-linear complexity of a VAE, how it pushes forward the prior density can be considered relatively simply.

-VAEs (and variants e.g.\ AEs, SAEs) form part of a pipeline in many state-of-the-art models, e.g.\ latent diffusion \citep[e.g.][]{stablediff, pandeydiffusevae, yang2023disdiff, zhang2022unsupervised} and LLMs; other recent works show that supervised learning \citep{dhuliawala2023variational} and self-supervised learning \citep{bizeul2024probabilistic} can be viewed as latent models trained under ELBO variants.
-In future work we will look to see if our results transfer to such other learning paradigms.
+VAEs and their variants form part of many state-of-the-art modelling pipelines, e.g.\ latent diffusion \citep[e.g.][]{stablediff, pandeydiffusevae, yang2023disdiff, zhang2022unsupervised} and LLMs.
+Other recent works show that supervised learning \citep{dhuliawala2023variational} and self-supervised learning \citep{bizeul2024probabilistic} can be viewed as latent models trained under ELBO variants.
+In future work we will look to extend our results to these other learning paradigms.